-The consideration of airport noise for this site assessment was based upon discussions with the borough's Environmental Health Officers, which has been put forward as part of Policy H5 of the Preferred Strategy Local Plan Draft (October 2012).
+The consideration of airport noise for this site assessment was based upon discussions with the borough's Environmental Health Officers.
+Acceptable levels agreed have been incorporated into the criteria set out in Policy H5 of the submission Local Plan.
 The assessment was based upon the Civil Aviation Authority's noise contours for both an existing single runway and potential two runway scenario.

-Subsequently, the following position has been taken in terms of proposals for new permanent and transit sites for Gypsies, Travellers and Travelling Showpeople (GTTS).
+The following position has been taken in terms of proposals for new permanent and transit sites for Gypsies, Travellers and Travelling Showpeople (GTTS).